 Appealing a NHS Continuing Healthcare Decision in Berkshire

-First of all, you can seek independent advice from Beacon CHC at any stage in the application and assessment process, which includes appeals.
-If you decide that you are not happy that the outcome of a NHS Continuing Healthcare assessment is accurate, you have a right to an appeal.
+First of all, you can seek independent advice from Beacon CHC at any stage of the application and assessment process, which includes appeals.
+If you decide that you are not happy that the outcome of a NHS Continuing Healthcare assessment is accurate, you do have the right to an appeal.
 The appeal process takes place in three stages; Local Resolution, Independent Review, and Ombudsman.

-At this stage you talk to your contact within the Continuing Healthcare assessment, stating that you have an issue and would like to appeal the decision.
-Locally, they will review the assessment and work out the best way to resolve the concerns whether it be an independent review, reassessment or consideration by an Appeal panel.
-If you are unhappy with the outcome of a local resolution the next step is to ask for an independent review.
+At this stage, you will talk to your contact within the Continuing Healthcare assessment, stating that you have an issue and would like to appeal the decision.
+Locally, they will review the assessment and work out the best way to resolve the concerns, whether it be an independent review, reassessment or consideration by an Appeal Panel.
+If you are unhappy with the outcome of a local resolution, the next step is to ask for an independent review.

-If you are still unhappy with the decision you can contact The Parliamentary and Health Service Ombudsman (PHSO) at Millbank Tower, Millbank, London, SW1P 4QP.
+If you are still unhappy with the decision you can contact The Parliamentary and Health Service Ombudsman (PHSO) at: